The Messianic Meal

-Some scholars argue for the use of leavened bread because of the use of Grk. artos (Heb. lechem), in the institution ritual of the Lord's Supper (Matt 26:26; Mark 14:22; Luke 22:19).
+Some scholars argue for the use of leavened bread because of the use of Grk. artos (Heb. lechem), in the institution ritual of the Lord's Supper (Matt 26:26; Mark 14:22; Luke 22:19; 1Cor 11:23).
 Artos refers to a baked product produced from cereal grain and also to food or nourishment in general, in contrast to azumos, which means bread made without leaven or yeast.
 The argument is that Yeshua and his disciples ate leavened bread in this meal, in spite of the fact that unleavened bread is mentioned in the introductory portion of these narratives.
-If the meal included leavened bread then it would not have been a true Passover meal as set forth in the Mishnah.

-The Gospel record is clear that Yeshua and the apostles celebrated Pesach and the Feast of Unleavened Bread in accordance with the rules prescribed by God in the Torah (Matt 26:17; Mark 14:16; Luke 22:8; John 13:1) and the Mishnah.
+The apostolic record is clear that Yeshua and the apostles celebrated Passover and the Feast of Unleavened Bread in accordance with the rules prescribed by God in the Torah (Matt 26:17; Mark 14:16; Luke 22:8; John 13:1) and the Mishnah.
 There would not have been any leaven or leavened bread in the house (Ex 12:15; 13:7).
+If Yeshua had used leavened bread in the Passover meal ritual, then it would have marked him as a sinner (Ex 12:15, 19; 34:25).
+Leaven symbolizes sin (1Cor 5:7-8; cf. Luke 12:1).
 Given Paul's analogy of leaven to sinful behavior, the use of unleavened bread, then, signifies a commitment to get rid of personal sin in order to emulate and honor our sinless Lord.
-The broken unleavened bread in the sacred meal appropriately symbolizes the sinless body of Yeshua that was bruised and broken for the world.
+Only unleavened bread in the sacred meal can symbolize the sinless Messiah who was sacrificed for the world.

 The Catholic Church and some Protestant churches use wine in the Communion ceremony, but other Protestant and Evangelical churches prefer grape juice.
-All the narratives of Yeshua's Passover meal identify the contents of the cup shared at the meal simply as "fruit of the vine" (Matt 26:29; Mark 14:25; Luke 22:18), which is an allusion to the kiddush or Jewish blessing recited over the cup, "Blessed art Thou, Adonai our God, King of the universe, Creator of the fruit of the vine."
-Paul's instruction in 1 Corinthians 11:25-27 likewise does not specifically identify the beverage.
+All the narratives of Yeshua's Passover meal identify the contents of the cup shared at the meal simply as "fruit of the vine" (Matt 26:29; Mark 14:25; Luke 22:18), which is an allusion to the kiddush or Jewish blessing recited over the cup, "Blessed art Thou, ADONAI our God, King of the universe, who creates the fruit of the vine."
+Paul's instruction on the Lord's Supper likewise does not specifically identify the beverage.
 Interpretation of the Hebrew idiom has been long debated.
-Did Yeshua use wine or did he use fresh grape juice?
+The beverage was made from grapes, but did Yeshua use wine or did he use fresh grape juice?

 In reality, using grape juice for communion was not even an issue in the Church until the temperance movement of the late 19th century.
 The campaign for social change deemed all alcoholic beverages, regardless of whether fermented, brewed or distilled, to be dangerous and poisonous to drink and therefore evil.
 Motivated by biblical and scientific arguments, Protestants searched for a way to make unfermented grape juice.
 Thomas Welch, an American Methodist dentist, was the first to succeed on a large scale and through the marketing by his son, Charles, "Welch's Grape Juice" became both a popular beverage and the preferred alternative for the communion table of most Protestant churches (Tait).

 The argument in favor of wine has first century language in its favor.
 The biblical words for "wine" do, in fact, mean the fermented beverage.
 After all, the pasteurization process to prevent fermentation of grape juice wasn't discovered until the 19th century.
-By rabbinic instruction many Jews diluted wine with three parts warm water for Passover observance, because in ancient times wine was very potent (cf. Isa 28:7; Pesachim 108b).
+Although not required many Jews diluted wine with water for Passover observance, because in ancient times wine was very potent (cf. Isa 28:7; Pesachim 108b).
 The warnings against drunkenness in Scripture exist because fermented wine was an important part of Jewish culture and some people overindulged.
 There is no evidence that Yeshua changed the traditional Jewish beverage for his Passover meal.

-Yeshua’ memorable words at his last meal reflect awareness that all Israel was gathered around the Pesach lamb "in commemoration of the past, in celebration of the present and in anticipation of the future" (Edersheim 814).
-Yet, Yeshua's teaching throughout the meal invested new meaning and purpose in the Passover observance.
+Yeshua's memorable words at his last meal reflect awareness that all Israel was gathered around the Pesach lamb "in commemoration of the past, in celebration of the present and in anticipation of the future" (Edersheim 814).
+Yet, Yeshua's teaching throughout the meal invested new meaning and purpose into the Passover observance.

 First, Yeshua connected the Passover to the prophecy of a new covenant that God had promised Israel through Jeremiah and Ezekiel: